 It can be really hard to not want to go and eat at all the cool restaurants in a new place, but if you want to do this RV thing frugally, you gotta think frugal!

 Treating yourself to a night out at a restaurant every now and then is not a big deal, but eating out every night really adds up.
-I’ve been there… I hate cooking in our tiny RV kitchen (and in general) and I also loathe doing dishes… But I do it!
+I’ve been there… I hate cooking in my tiny RV kitchen (and in general) and I also loathe doing dishes… But I do it!

 In states like Texas, avoiding toll roads in the bigger cities is near impossible, but rural areas and most other states it’s really easy!

 If you use a GPS on your phone, there should be a setting in your maps to avoid tolls.
 This saves a lot of money if you’re traveling a lot, those tolls really add up!

 Learn to take care of smaller RV maintenance tasks yourself.
 It’s not always easy or fun, but this will save you so much money in the long run!

 Utilize Youtube, Google and RV forums to learn how to solve problems on your own.
 An RV repair shop is always expensive, and if you call out a mobile tech you’ll be paying even more!

 Some problems, of course, can’t be solved yourself and that’s just fine.
 But the majority of issues that arise with RVs are annoying little things that you can learn yourself with a little research.